febriatk/dashboard-procurement/README.md

 Solution using Excel :
 - Calculated the average lead time (in days) using rows where both Order_Date and Delivery_Date were available
-- For row with missing Delivery_Date, filled in the value by adding the average lead time to the corresponding Order_Date
+- For row with missing Delivery_Date, the values were estimated by adding the average lead time to the corresponding Order_Date
 - Excel Formula : (Order_Date) + (Average_Lead_Time)

 ## Key Insights